York County discusses adding more paper ballot voting machines for 2020

 One possible solution discussed by the county was moving polling places to schools because those buildings provide space and parking.
 The county said, a task force is being organized to meet with superintendents.
 Another option that was discussed was to have a polling location at the York Fairgrounds.

 Dominion did issue five recommendations to the county before the 2020 elections.
-Stinson added, “we are committed to making sure people have a goo election experience moving ahead.
+And, Stinson added, "we are committed to making sure people have a good election experience moving ahead."

 Dominion issued the following release: